 When it comes to maintaining youthful, plump, glowing skin, are you looking for that holy grail?
 Something non-invasive, natural, and hassle-free?
 Skincare brands and aesthetics practitioners make some pretty bold claims on their ability to transform tired, dry, and wrinkled skin.
-But, this comes with a hefty price tag attached, can cause discomfort, and is often just a temporary fix.
+But, collagen supplements comes with a hefty price tag attached, can cause discomfort, and is often just a temporary fix.

 Why is collagen essential for healthy skin?